theomantz/wtrcoolr/README.md

 ```
 <br></br>

 Once each user has their peer, a syncronization process is started.
-This process is so ensure that both users have the correct socket id's and user information.
+This process is to ensure that both users have the correct socket id's and user information.
 On a high level, users receive their peer and broadcast a 'handshake' to their peer's socket id.
 When each user receives a 'handshake' it checks the senders socket id against the socket id the user retreived from the server, reassigning the socket id if necessary.
 Once the reassignment is done, each user sends a 'synced' message to the other and communications can begin.

 ```javascript
 // ./frontend/src/components/coolr_video/coolr_video